The short answer is: Yes! You should've been using a browser focused on privacy yesteryear.

 These browsers give you some control over the information your browser communicates about you over the internet.

-Our two favorite recommendations are the relatively new Brave browser, and old faithful Firefox.
+Our two favorite recommendations are Ungoogled Chromium, and old faithful Firefox.